maciejmiklas/ard-log/README.md

 * In order to print current time for each message set *USE_CURRENT_TIME* in *ArdLog.h* to true.
 By default logger will sample time only once at the beginning of each loop.

 # Getting up an running
 1. Choose suitable configuration in *ArdLog.h*.
+In most cases you have to only set *LOG* in *ArdLog.h* to true.
 2. Call *log_setup()* in *setup()* method - this will initialize logger variables and Serial.
 3. Call  *log_cycle()* at the beginning of each *loop()* - this will sample current time.
 4. Put log messages into *#if LOG log(F("....") #endif* - once logger is disabled, it will not waste RAM and CUP.